JoelSanchez/fqcss/README.md

 That's it for the API.

+## Freedom!

+Since fqcss processes a CSS string, you can write CSS however you want.

+Since fqcss works by using (replace-kw), anyone can write (replace-kw) wrappers (like (wrap-reagent)) for any conceivable way of writing components -- hence you can write them however you want.

 ### How do I integrate this with my project?

 I'm going to explain how I do it, but all of it is up to you.